 The Lutefisk Tradition

-Our November/December issue features Summit's annual lutefisk feed, set for Saturday, Nov.
-4. Here are ...
+Our November/December issue features Summit's annual lutefisk feed, which was held Nov.
+4. ...

 Artists of Mobridge